6. WORLD MUSIC

 Cuba

-Mambo: dance influenced by jazz and big bands.
+Mambo: genre in 4/4 influenced by jazz and big bands, with syncopated rhythms and brass sections.
 E.g. Pérez Prado "Mambo n.
 5".

 Instruments: 6 bongos, 7 congas, 8 cowbell, 9 timbales, 10 maracas, 11 claves, 12 güiro.